code-chronicles-code/leetcode-curriculum/DEVELOPMENT.md

 ### Node

-This project is structured as a Node module, using [classic Yarn](https://classic.yarnpkg.com/) as the package manager.
+This project is structured as a Node module, using Yarn as the package manager.
 So even if you don't intend to write any TypeScript/JavaScript code, it will be beneficial to have a recent version of Node, so you can run the repository management code, which is generally written in TypeScript or JavaScript.

 We recommend installing Node using the Node Version Manager (`nvm`).
 Follow the installation instructions at https://nvm.sh/ then: